Nanthiya

 Biography

-Born and raised in Bangkok, Thailand, Dr. Sujijantarat brings a global perspective to her work.
-Outside of medicine, she is passionate about animal welfare and serves as the president of the Sujijantarat Animal Sanctuary (SAS) which provides care for over 300 rescued animals in Kanchanaburi, Thailand.
+Outside of medicine, Dr. Nan is passionate about animal welfare and serves as the president of the Sujijantarat Animal Sanctuary (SAS) which provides care for over 300 rescued animals in Kanchanaburi, Thailand.